 Container Gardens For Vegetables

 Flowers aren’t the only thing you grow in a container garden — vegetables will work, too.
 And again, you don’t need a lot of space to start a small vegetable garden in a container.
 However, you may need to put a little extra time into planning it.
 One of the first things you’ll want to do is choose a light-colored container to avoid overheating the roots of your chosen veggies.
 Next, you’ll want to buy some nutrient-rich potting soil before you start planting.
+The key to a successful container garden is knowing which plants to put in your field.
+Not all plants can live in this kind of habitat, but it’s important to know the ones that can.
 Vegetables that do well in container gardens include:

 - Summer squash